kloczek/zabbix-templates/README.md

   Such convention is quite easy to handle as pattern in alarming layer allowing for example send all tigger with SYS:: in the beginning name of the template to exact team.
   Such pattern is possible to use part of the general interface on communication with external services.
 * Do not use {HOSTNAME} macros in triggers, as web frontend from Monitoring -> Triggers has a list with "host" column name on the host where the trigger is active (it is waste of space on web page)
+* All zabbix agent items should be specified as ```zabbix agent (active)``` items
+* All graphs resolution should in 1200x300 resolution
+* All SNMP items should be as SNMPv2 and ``{$SNMP_COMMUNITY}``` as SNMP community read community

+Because all templates are using the same graphs resolution, item types and SNMP protocol version ands community name with such settiongs is easy to change in all templates agent items type to passive one or change all other settings across all templates before import them.

 ##### Copyright (C) 2017-2018 Tomasz Kłoczko <kloczek@fedoraproject.org>